If walking is a slower form of running, then running shoes should work just fine, right? Well, not so fast.

 Footwear is the primary piece of equipment for race walkers, most of whom wear running race flats for training and racing.
 The reasons seem obvious.
 Low profile, light weight, flexible shoes allow walkers to “heel-toe” with little resistance.
-Also, the soft midsole foams allow athletes to bounce off the heel to propel them forward, creating a technique that looks more like straight legged running than pedestrian walking.
+Also, the soft heel foam give athletes a bounce in their step that promotes a technique which looks more like straight legged running than pedestrian walking.
 So, then it makes sense to wear running shoes, right?
 Maybe not.
 Running shoes are designed for an activity that involves vertical propulsion, while race walkers work to avoid vertical motion since their sport requires them to maintain contact with the ground.
 Based on this fact, are race walkers fighting against the inherent attributes of their shoes with each step?
 More importantly, can wearing shoes designed for a seemingly contradictory activity produce injuries?

 To answer these questions, start by considering the biomechanics of race walking vs. running.
-When a runner’s heel strikes the ground, their quadriceps engage eccentrically to absorb the ground reaction forces before assisting in the push off phase of the stride.
+When a runner’s heel strikes the ground, their quadriceps engage eccentrically to absorb the ground reaction forces before assisting in the push off phase of each stride.
 Conversely, when a race walker’s heel strikes the ground, they engage their quads concentrically to exhibit a straight knee.
 Since concentric contraction is not a stabilizing action, another muscle needs to do that job.
 Ideally, the glute medius will fire, but what if the walker has weak glutes?
 Another group of muscles will need to step up.
 Hamstrings to the rescue!

-Reshod Walking Shoes use a midsole containing a firm heel foam, a softer transitional center section, and a toe foam made of rebounding foam.
-The three pieces work together to create a product that allows a walker to use the entire surface of the foot to heel plant, stabilize and power forward.
+|The midsole of a Reshod® Pushover® Walking Shoes has three, angled foam components of varying densities that work together to allow the walker to use the entire surface of the foot to power forward.
 The toe foam is strategically placed to encourage propulsion to occur AFTER the walker’s hip has passed over the center of gravity.
 This is crucial for minimizing vertical motion and diverting that energy in a horizontal direction.
 By the way, this technology works for the casual walker, too!
 Try it for your next fitness, competitive, occupational, or recreational walk.|